Get off to a winning start in the morning with this delicious and easy egg frittata recipe!

 - Preheat oven to 400°F.

 - In a medium bowl, whisk together eggs, light cream, dry mustard and seasonings.
-Add bacon and green onion.
+Set aside

-- Pour egg mixture over vegetables and sprinkle with cheese, and fresh herbs (optional).
+- Pour egg mixture over vegetables, sprinkle with cheese and fresh herbs (optional).

-- Bake 14-16 minutes or until eggs are set.
-Broil 1-2 minutes.
+- Bake 12-14 minutes or until eggs are just set.
+Broil 1-2 minutes if the top of the eggs still looks soft.
 Remove from oven and let sit for 5 minutes before cutting.

 Recipe inspired by Spend With Pennies